 Attitude Era Blues and the Real Audience McMahon Books For

-Yeah, the attitude era was successful, but it was successful because it took the cheap and easy route.
+Yeah, the Attitude Era was successful, but it was successful because it took the cheap and easy route.
 The writing was awful, the wrestling was mediocre in most cases, and everything was overbooked.

-The problem with WWE is NOT the PG era.
+The problem with WWE is not the PG era.
 It's the writing.
 Guess what, you can still have excellent writing in a PG environment, and Russo has proven that you can have horrible writing on 14A TV.
 But there's more money to be made in PG.
-You have a larger audience potential audience, access to more sponsors, sponsors who will try to outbid each other to be affiliated with your program, better timeslot on television.
+You have a larger potential audience, access to more sponsors, sponsors who will try to outbid each other to be affiliated with your program, better timeslot on television.
 The Saudi deal would never happen in the Attitude Era.
 Yes, I get it, ratings are down.
 But ratings are down not just because the WWE product sucks.
 They are down because the casual audience who enjoyed the product in the late 90s are realizing the poor and offensive quality of the product from that era and don't want to let the kids they have today watch it.

 WWE doesn't need to sell tickets or PPVs.
 The company is doing well, and ratings don't mean anything.
 Mr McMahon may seem like he makes stuff up on the fly, but there is a method to his madness.
 These decisions are made to ensure TV deal money comes in, Sponsors are kept happy, and morally bankrupt foreign governments with regressive laws about women will keep writing cheques, because Vince is a businessman first and a promoter second.
-What you as an audience think doesn't matter, because you aren't the companies primary source of income.
+What you as an audience think doesn't matter because you aren't the company's primary source of income.

-So will AEW push the WWE to improve it's product?
+So will AEW push the WWE to improve its product?
 Doubtful.
 At most, we'd just see undercarders not used and then their contract extended to make up for days they were not used.

 But honestly, WWE doesn't need to change as it's business model relies on exclusive deals with networks, foreign governments, and sponsorship.
 Our favorite wrestler might be underutilized, but WWE can extend their contracts and then continue to sell us that wrestler's merchandise.